TL;DR:

 What is disorganized attachment?

 If your own or your partner’s attachment style is disorganized, you’re in the right place.
-Today, we take a closer look at defining what disorganized attachment is and examples of what it looks like in relationships.
+Today, we define the disorganized attachment style and how it appears in relationships.

 Ready to learn all about the disorganized attachment style and ways to heal it?
 Let’s dive in.

 Disorganized attachment is one of the four attachment styles.
-These are unique blueprints for how you’ve learned to give and receive love from your childhood, usually formed from interactions with our primary caregivers.
-These traits carry through to our adult romantic relationships.
+These are unique blueprints for how you’ve learned to give and receive love from your childhood.
+They usually form from interactions with our primary caregivers.
+These traits continue into our adult romantic relationships.

-An adult’s attachment style is a good indicator of how much closeness or space they desire when it comes to emotional intimacy.
+An adult’s attachment style is a good indicator of how much intimacy they desire in relationships.
 Knowing your and your partner’s attachment style is a key step in understanding your relationship.

 Today, we’re focusing on #3 from above (but you’ll see it involves #1 and #2!).
+Anxious, disorganized, and avoidant attachment have much in common.
 So, what is disorganized attachment?

 What does disorganized attachment feel like?